aliuosio/mage2.docker/README.md

 ### Todos
 * add prompt to install.sh for ssl or non-ssl config of nginx
+* add instructions to README for adding existing projects to this Docker Stack
 * add prompt o choose between nginx wiht pagespeed or apache without pagespeed
 * add pagespeed to apache if choosen
 * mount ssl certs to host directory to fix OSX SSL Localhost certificate bug